ewan-harney/hpc_blast2taxonomizr/README.md

 * the location of an ncbi database on the HPC (-B)
 <br></br>

 It is most likely that you will use the nt database, which contains all nucleotide sequences available on GenBank.
 However, you can also supply a smaller or bespoke indexed database.
 Here we assume you are using nt.
-This is an example of how to submit the job on Bessemer:
+This is an example of how to submit the job on BESSEMER:

 ```
 sbatch b2t_scripts/01_run_blastn_simple.sh -F working_data/06_ASV_seqs.fasta -B /shared/genomicsdb2/shared/ncbi_nt/current/nt